 Repayment terms: SBA offers loans with long-term repayments in many cases up to 30 years.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.

 Now that you know that securing an SBA loan isn’t going to be a walk in the park, how do you know if you will even qualify?

-The truth is that many businesses— big, small, old, and new— can qualify for a small business loan.
+The truth is that many businesses— big, small, old, and new— can qualify for an SBA loan.

 Your credit score is the biggest determining factor.